satumjs/examples/getting-started/simple-midware-single-spa/README.md

-# simple
+# simple-midware-single-spa

-A simple example for satum-micro
+A simple-midware-single-spa example for satum-micro

 # usage